wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

      }
    }

 Because the ``Measure`` objects are Java objects, arithmetic must be done by calling methods on the objects.
-Note that each operation will return a new ``Measure`` object
+Note that each operation will return a new ``Measure`` object.

 .. code-block:: java